griffio/griffio.github.io/knowledgebase.md

 ##### Java 8

+java.util.Optional:-
+Not to be a general purpose Maybe or Some type
+Limited mechanism for library method return types where there needed to be a clear way to represent "no result", and using null for such was overwhelmingly likely to cause errors.
+Probably should never use it for something that returns an array of results, or a list of results; instead return an empty array or list.
+You should almost never use it as a field of something or a method parameter.
+Routinely using it as a return value for getters would definitely be over-use.

 Java Fork/Join Framework - Doug Lea - introduce CPU instructions, e.g CAS, into JVM and expose through a library.
 Can be used by various JVM languages to implement Actors, etc.

 Lambada (SAM)